Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

         | STATS (1)                  | COMPLETED | 0    | 14.9s    | 1s       | 1    | 45.2%  | 2 GB   | 0.0% | 2 MB     |
         | MULTIQC                    | COMPLETED | 0    | 19.9s    | 5.3s     | 1    | 62.4%  | 2 GB   | 0.0% | 78.6 MB  |

-## 2.2.3 Customise the trace file
+## 2.2.4 Trace file enhancement

-Currently, the trace file reports on the resources used per task.
-Trace offers additional, useful reporting functionality that makes it easier for us to track process execution when working in an HPC environment.
-When things go wrong with process execution, we often need to trawl through the work directory, or view the job run with `qstat` or `sacct` to gather information.
-Let's add this information to our trace file:
+When things go wrong with process execution, we often need to trawl through the work directory to view `.command.err` files or view the job with `qstat` or `sacct` to debug the error.
+With trace, we can add two very useful fields that help us quickly locate the work directory and the scheduler job ID for each process.

-!!! example "Exercise"
+!!! example "Exercise: Add work directory and job ID to trace file"

-    1. View the documentation on [trace fields](https://www.nextflow.io/docs/latest/reports.html#trace-fields)
-    2. Locate the two field names that provides the:
+    1. View the documentation on [trace fields](https://www.nextflow.io/docs/latest/reports.html#trace-fields), and locate the two fields that provide the:

-        - directory path where the task was executed
+        - `work/` directory path where the task was executed
-        - the job ID when executed by a grid engine (scheduler)
+        - job ID executed by a grid engine (i.e. the scheduler)

-    3. Append these to `trace.fields` in `nextflow.config`
+    2. Append these two field names to `trace.fields` in `custom.config`

     ??? question "Hint"

-        ```groovy hl_lines="5"
+        ```
         trace {
             enabled = true
             overwrite = false